olibu/agenda/doc/UserGuide.md

 In case of a customizable theme, the "pen" button will be activated.
 You can change the color values of all css attributes.
 Do not forget to save your changes.

+A good reference for material design colors can be found [here](https://m2.material.io/design/color/the-color-system.html)

 ![Theme Editor](theme_editor.png)

 ### Sound on